flodebarre/SocEvolSubdivPop/Programs/C/README.md

 - `Scripts/` folder, where the concatenated scripts and executables are stored,
 - `Results/` folder, where the simulation results (`.txt`) are stored,

-But also folders containing scripts not used in the paper but kept for the record:

-- `Oldies/`     folder, old versions of the script (can only do homogeneous population), experimental scripts (not to be shared on Dryad).

 # To execute

 The simulations were run on the Migale cluster <http://migale.jouy.inra.fr>, which has a `qsub` type queuing system.